aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/using-contextual-object-member-access/_index.md

 ﻿---
-title: Using Contextual Object Member Access
+title: Using Contextual Object Member Access in Java
+articleTitle: Using Contextual Object Member Access
+linktitle: Using Contextual Object Member Access
 description: "Use contextual object member to access some objects without specifying the objects id in template expressions Java."
 type: docs
 weight: 120